→ →

 A 'pocas-node' (a computer serving as a p2p node for that particular pocas)

-Shelves, racks, display walls and refrigerated space for the basic spaces of exchange
+Shelves, racks, display walls and refrigerated space to start some spaces of exchange

 A few mobile devices for members who don't own one